Bernardo Kliksberg: His work

 Kliksberg has pioneered new ways of thinking about development.
-Among other things, he is considered one of the international forerunners of corporate social responsibility.
-He is a recognized authority on social capital, a new field with very broad economic, managerial and social applications.
+Among other things, he is considered one of the forerunners corporate social responsibility.
+He is considered to be an authority on social capital, a field with managerial, economic, and social applications.

 He is considered the creator of a new discipline, social management, which has spread throughout all of Latin America, and is widely applied in the fight against poverty.
 Europa Press stated that Kliksberg" is considered to be the pioneer of "social management", in which the ethical dimension of the person is given priority in order to eradicate poverty".
 Furthermore, he is the founder of the United Nations' social management training program, which was the first of its kind in any international organization.

 He is also recognized as one of the leaders of innovative thinking regarding state reform, public administration, civil service and the training of top public officials.
 He was the General Rapporteur of several International Congress of the International Institute on Administrative Sciences of Brussels.
 He was the Braibant Honor lecturer on the International Congress of Administrative Sciences (20 June 2012, Mexico) attended by 2000 delegates of 80 countries.

 He has been the Chief Advisor to the Regional Bureau for Latin America and the Caribbean of the United Nations Development Programme (UNDP), the Director of the Spain-UNDP Trust Fund "Towards an integrated and inclusive development in Latin America and the Caribbean", and the Director of United Nations Regional Project for state modernization (UN-CLAD).

 He has been an adviser at the highest levels of governments, as well as to business and social leaders in over 30 countries, in the fields of corporate social responsibility, economic development, the modernization of the state, social management, the fight against poverty and social capital development.